Ankitraghav000/Docker/README.md

 ```
 #### delete a stopped container

-Paste this command in terminal with your conatiner id and it will deleted.
+Paste this command in terminal with your conatiner id and it will deleted or removed.
 ```
 docker container rm (container id)
 ```
 #### Delete a running container

-Paste this command in terminal with your conatiner id and your running container will be deleted.
+Paste this command in terminal with your conatiner id and your running container will be deleted forcefully (-f).
 ```
 docker container rm (container id) -f
 ```